Scott Kinabalu Enduro Review Facts

 These shoes can take on almost any type of terrain.
 The 6mm lugs on the hardened outsole work well in mud, grass, loose soil, sand, and snow

 .
-Very deep, slippery mud may slow the shoes down a little, but few shoe do well under such extreme conditions.
-The shape and direction of the lugs also makes uphill and downhill running safe and secure.
+Very deep, slippery mud may slow the shoes down a little, but few shoes do well under such extreme conditions.
+The shape and direction of the lugs also make uphill and downhill running safe and secure.
 The shoes can be used for short distances on hard surfaces, but this will eventually wear down the lugs.

 Enduro retails for $150.
 This is a bit high for a trail shoe.
 A search of the net will find the shoes for about half this price.
 Due to many unfavorable reviews, this shoe is not a top seller for the Scott company.
 If the shoe happens to be a good fit for your foot, you can get a great deal on a very durable shoe.

 The Vibram Megagrip outsole provides excellent traction on almost every surface.
 The design and position of the 6mm lugs do not get in the way of the shoe which can be a problem with some deeply lugged outsoles.
 The shape of the lugs prevents the accumulation of mud and dirt in the spaces in between which prevents even more weight from being added to the shoe.
 The lugs also help with steep climbs and descents.
 These shoes will power through mud, gravel, grass, loose dirt, hard packed trails, and the open road.
 If it weren’t for the weight and uncomfortable upper, these would be great Ultra

 The design of this shoe makes it fairly stiff.
 Grooves in the midfoot region of the outsole provide some flexibility, but the rock plate and Vibram sole are not meant to be very flexible.
 This is where the Scott eRide technology comes in.
 The rocking motion makes up for the lack of flexibility and manages to provide a smooth heel-to-toe transition.
 After several runs, the shoes do become a bit more flexible.